billbrod/spatial-frequency-model/README.md

 changes in this repo), just run:

 ```
-sudo docker build --tag sfm:latest ./
+sudo docker build --tag spatial-frequency-model:latest ./
 ```

-from this directory, then `docker run` as above.
+from this directory, then `docker run -p 8050:8050 spatial-frequency-model` and open `http://localhost:8050/` in your browser.

 # Run locally